DaoCloud/DaoCloud-docs/docs/en/docs/mspider/intro/features.md

     Supports configuration of access authorization between services through the interface (the background API can configure Namespace-level authorization, and authorization can be given to a specific interface).

+## Sidecar management

+- sidecar injection

+    Supports the sidecar injection strategy of configuring services through the interface, and supports the multi-dimensional sidecar default injection strategy.

+- Sidecar hot upgrade

+    It supports sidecar hot upgrade.
+After the control plane is upgraded, it automatically detects the sidecar version and gives upgrade suggestions.
+It supports seamless hot upgrade without interrupting the business.

+- Sidecar service discovery scope

+    Supports custom configuration of sidecar service discovery scope and greatly reduces the pressure on sidecar resource consumption according to different business scenarios.

 ## Observability

 - Traffic Topology